 In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
 The new guidance requires an entity to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts as opposed to delaying recognition until the loss was probable of occurring.
 ASU 2016-13 is effective for annual and interim periods beginning after December 15, 2019.
 Early adoption is permitted for annual and interim periods beginning after December 15, 2018.
-The Company is evaluating the impact of the new guidance on its statement of financial condition.
+The Company does not expect the adoption of ASU 2016-13 to have a material impact on its statement of financial condition.